BobbyWilt/PD_Voice_UPDRS/README.md

 # PD Voice UPDRS
-This project ingests a dataset from Kaggle containing 1500 Parkinsonian voice recordings, and for each voice recording, a labelled symptom severity score (UPDRS) is provided.
+This project utilizes a dataset from Kaggle containing 1500 Parkinsonian voice recordings, and for each voice recording, a labelled symptom severity score (UPDRS) is provided.
 A variety of regression models are fitted, tuned, and their model performances are evaluated to select the best fitting model.

 ## Links
 Parkinson's patient dataset containing movement scores and audio recordings.